 But that hasn’t kept us from starting our own seeds for transplants.
 As a matter of fact, every year we start more seeds indoors than the year before.
 And we’re doing it all in our basement on a very low budget.

 Starting seeds indoors can be easy.
 It’s fun to be able to actually plant something when its 8 below outside!
 With just a few basic things you can turn almost any space in your house into a grow room.

 Apply water slowly over the Jiffy pellets.
-Don’t completely submerge them, but rather let them absorb the water.
+Don’t completely submerge them, but simply let them absorb the water.
 Once your pellets rise, your tray should be clear of water, otherwise you’ll promote mold.
 Make sure you drain off any excess before you place your seeds.

 Make sure you mark your varieties so you know what you’ve got germinated.
 We’re planting two different pepper varieties in this tray.
 The Wenks hot peppers will likely germinate later than the sweet pepper.
 Just for reference, there’s about 90 potential pepper plants represented on this one tray.
-I say potential because its possible not all of your seeds will germinate.

 Cover with a plastic lid.
 This will trap in moisture and heat that will create a greenhouse effect.
 Again, its’ important not to completely saturate your pellets.
 Be careful when watering.
 Too much and your seed will rot, or you’ll grow moss or mold that will contribute to disease.